Varun Chakravarthy: Domestic career

+International career

 In October 2020, he was named in India's Twenty20 International (T20I) squad for their series against Australia.
 However, on 9 November 2020, Chakravarthy was ruled out of the squad after suffering an injury.
 In February 2021, he was named in India's T20I squad for their series against England.

 In June 2021, he was named in India's One Day International (ODI) and T20I squads for their series against Sri Lanka.
 He made his T20I debut on 25 July 2021, for India against Sri Lanka, taking the wicket of Dasun Shanaka.
 In September 2021, Chakravarthy was named in India's squad for the 2021 ICC Men's T20 World Cup.
+He went wicket-less in his three appearances in the tournament.

+In October 2024, he made his international comeback after nearly 3 years in the first T20I against Bangladesh at Gwalior, where he picked 3/31.
+His maiden T20I five-wicket haul of 5/17 came against South Africa in Gqeberha in November 2024.

+In 2025, Chakravarthy won the Player of the series award in the five-match T20I series against England, after taking 14 wickets including his second five-wicket haul of 5/24.
+He was then named in the ODI squad against England and made his ODI debut at Cuttack.
+At 33 years and 164 days old, he became the second oldest ODI debutant for India after Farokh Engineer.

+In February 2025, he was named in India's 15-member squad for the 2025 ICC Champions Trophy.
+He took 5/42 in a group stage match against New Zealand, his maiden ODI five-for in only his second ODI appearance.
+He took two wickets each in the semifinal against Australia and the final against New Zealand, to finish as the tournament's joint second-highest wicket-taker with 9 wickets in 3 matches at an average of 15.11.

+He was named in the ICC 'Team of the Tournament' for the 2025 ICC Champions Trophy.

 Personal life

-Chakravarthy also made a cameo appearance in the 2014 Indian Tamil-language sports drama film Jeeva as a club cricketer.
+Varun Chakravarthy also made a cameo appearance in the 2014 Indian Tamil-language sports drama film Jeeva as a club cricketer.
 On 11 December 2020, he married his longtime girlfriend Neha Khedekar in a closed ceremony in Chennai.

-On 3 May 2021, Chakravarthy, along with his Kolkata Knight Riders teammate Sandeep Warrier, tested positive for COVID-19.
+On 3 May 2021, Varun Chakravarthy, along with his Kolkata Knight Riders teammate Sandeep Warrier, tested positive for COVID-19.
 As a result, the match between Kolkata Knight Riders and Royal Challengers Bangalore was called off.
 Ultimately, the tournament was suspended.